-Council complies with the NSW Office of Water Best Practice pricing guidelines.
-Council reviews its Water Pricing Policy on an annual basis.
+Council complies with the NSW DPI Water's Best Practice pricing guidelines.
+The following key requirements are met by Council:

+- Council reviews its Sewerage Pricing Policy on an annual basis. - Access charges are independent of land value

 Council charges an annual access charge for all properties.

-Sewer usage charges are applicable to non-residential and non-strata multi-residential properties, there is currently no threshold for sewer usage.
-Council also charges Liquid Trade Waste charges on non-residential properties that discharge non-domestic quality wastewater to the sewerage system.
-Sewer usage charges and Liquid Trade Waste charges are billed quarterly, except for nominated high water users where monthly billing is applied.
+Sewerage usage charges are applicable to non-residential and non-strata multi-residential properties, there is no volume threshold for sewerage usage.

+Liquid Trade Waste charges are applicable to non-residential properties that discharge nondomestic quality wastewater to the sewerage system.

+Sewerage usage charges and Liquid Trade Waste charges are billed quarterly, except for identified and nominated high volume users where monthly billing is applied.

-Sewer usage and Liquid Trade Waste usage charges are prorated.
-This means that both are charged at the rate that applies in the year that discharge to sewer occurs.
-The discharge volume is based on water meter readings.
+Sewerage usage and Liquid Trade Waste usage charges are prorated.
+This means that both are charged at the rate that applies in the year that usage occurs.
+The sewerage usage volume is calculated from water meter readings.